sonaljain2212/Hospital-Mortality-prediction/README.md

 # Hospital-Mortality-prediction

-Hospital Mortality is a serious topic which is a life and death event thus in this project I am studying the hospital data and patient information to predict hosiptal mortality.
+Hospital Mortality is a serious topic which is a life and death event thus in this project I am studying the hospital data and patient information to predict hospital mortality.
 The dataset is highly imbalanced with the target class distribution shown below:

 ![classImb](https://user-images.githubusercontent.com/51110015/113250728-0c57ee80-928f-11eb-980b-9997c5f64be3.PNG)